Mourinho returns to stage in latest Act of Shakespeare's greatest tragedy

 Jose Mourinho is box office, he is headline-grabbing, he is the Special One.
 Maybe, at one stage, his appointment at Tottenham Hotspur would have made sense.
 But it feels as if we all know now how this will play out before it even begins.
-It feels as if, regardless of good intentions or grand schemes, Jose Mourinho will leave in acrimonious circumstances in his third year.
+It feels as if, regardless of good intentions or grand schemes, Jose Mourinho will leave in acrimonious circumstances in his third year, if not earlier.
 No matter how many plotlines he attempts to write, the pitfalls and the structure and, most importantly, the ending, will always be the same.
 He is the greatest tragic hero ever written, in the only Shakespearean tragedy to provide sequels.

 We’ve all struggled through a Shakespearean tragedy in school.
 You’ve probably named your own Leaving Cert play in your head already.
 King Lear, Othello, Hamlet, Romeo and Juliet, Macbeth or Julius Caesar, whichever was your personal poison.
 We’ve all trawled through barely understandable English and learned quotes and rehashed essays just to do the one thing the majority of characters don’t do: survive.

 It’s a strange thing for the genre itself to exist.
 Everything is pre-destined: the central man will fail in a burning world of chaos.
 The tragedy unfolds with the reader knowing exactly what’s going to happen, even if they manage to suspend that belief for its duration.
 It’s like flipping a modern day rom-com on its head.
 You know your main character will die, taking many others with them.
 You know there will be betrayal, heartbreak, violence.
 Devastation and destruction.
 That when it finishes, you’ll be glad to get back to the real world, where this hyperbolic microcosm of people’s most appalling traits can be cast to one side and classified once again as fiction.
 But you read it anyway, mainly because you have to.